IureRosa/IureRosa/README.md

   - Web and software development, analytics and prediction;
   - Robotic Process Automation;
   - Applied ML, Computer Vision, DeepRL.

 - ⚡ Fun fact:

-  - I'm not fun
+  - I'm not fun.

 <!-- - 🤔 I’m looking for help with: -->
 <!--